-Building skills in core areas - maths, science, reading and writing - is key to improving grades and test scores.
+Building skills in core areas - maths, science, reading and writing - is key to improving academic performance.
 It also encourages students to think critically and communicate effectively - two important, transferable skills.

 Curious students are inquisitive and enjoy new experiences - traits that lead to deeper knowledge and broader horizons of interests.
 It is no surprise then that curiosity is a key predictor of academic achievement.